yuq/qemu-display/qemu-rdp/README.md

 - [ ] more types clipboard redirection
 - [ ] file system redirection
 - [ ] multimonitor
+- [ ] more efficient bitmap sharing with the dmabuf & mmap interfaces
+- [ ] VM status / simple management or communication
+- [ ] make it work on Win32 (untested, shouldn't be too hard)
 - tons of other stuff from RDP features, and a lot of bug fixes🐛

 ## Contributing